RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 #> # … with 1 more variable: Flag Codes <chr>
 ```

-We are interested, firstly, in making a bar chart of GDP change in the third quarter of 2021 for twelve countries: Australia, Canada, Chile, Germany, Great Britain, Indonesia, India, Japan, New Zealand, South Africa, Spain, and the US.
+We are interested, firstly, in making a bar chart of GDP change in the third quarter of 2021 for ten countries: Australia, Canada, Chile, Indonesia, Germany, Great Britain, New Zealand, South Africa, Spain, and the US.

 ```r